All Products

 config.setTestOnReturn(false);

-// Configure the endpoint, port, and password for the primary zone.
+// Primary zone endpoint, port, and password

 String host = "r-bp1vtq8tnrquy****pd.redis.rds.aliyuncs.com";